jubatus/jubakit/doc/source/guide/faq.rst

 * How can I debug Jubakit script?
     * Jubakit has a built-in logging feature.
-      By default logging is turned off.
+      By default, logging is turned off.
       To enable logging, add the following two lines to your code:

 .. code-block:: python